ParallelMaths/parallel/pages/module-5-test-spring.md

 ## 20.
 ::: problem id=20_1 marks=1
-From the results table on the right, where each team plays each other once, what was the score in the match between United and City?
+From the results table below, where each team plays each other once, what was the score in the match between United and City?

 | Team | Win | Draw | Loss | Goals for | Goals against |
 | ---- | --- | ---- | ---- | --------- | ------------- |